multitudes/NiceWeather/README.md

 ### To do

 Still to do:
-- display an alert when user runs out of API calls in the free subscription model.
+- display an alert when the user runs out of API calls in the free subscription model.